A doctor moves back home after living out of a camper for a year to keep her family safe from Covid-19 - KVIA

 A doctor moves back home after living out of a camper for a year to keep her family safe from Covid-19

-After a year of living in an camper and caring for Covid-19 patients at a hospital, one doctor is finally home.
+After a year of living in a camper and caring for Covid-19 patients at a hospital, one doctor is finally home.

 Dr. Tiffany Osborn moved back in with her husband and two children in St. Louis, thanks to the Covid-19 vaccine.
 Osborn is a professor of surgery and emergency medicine at Washington University and she works in the ICU at Barnes-Jewish Hospital.